CyberMiles/blog/content/post/20190523-mainnet-upgrade-en.md

 As long as the CMT Wallet mobile app's new version development is completed, CMT holders will be allowed to acheive these with the mobile app.

+For Cube owners, there will be a higher staking reward to stake with Cubes for the time being.